Itinerary | Nairobi to Joburg

 DAY 30: Blyde River Canyon to Nkambeni Camp (B/L/D)

 Heading through the breathtaking Panorama Route, we stop off at various viewpoints today including scenic God’s Window.
-We pass through the small town of Graskop, then towards Kruger National Park and our campsite in the park.
+We pass through the small town of Graskop, and head toward the Kruger National Park and our campsite in the park.

 Included Activity: Night Game Drive